vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/sad-anuShThAna-darpaNa/2026-04-14_sachcharitra-raxA-fraud.md

 There are lot of people who precisely parrot diva-prabandhams, without understanding any of it.
 If you prefer their bladderdash, you should seek them out - there dime a dozen on this site.

-## bhAgavatApachAra

-> It is said to be a sin to find faults in Bhagavatas let alone Srivaishnavas.
-Whether intentional or not, this kind of content risks becoming bhagavata apacharam.  - @prathamkare694

-You're wrong - vedAnta deshika, manavALa mAmuni, mahAparakAla-yati, all pointed out flaws in the arguments of others.
+### Not a perfect role-model

 > Also, on a lighter but still sincere note what’s with the French bread in your videos?
 What kind of anushtana permits that? - @prathamkare694

 You don't like my beard, don't imitate it.
 I don't claim to be perfect in anuShThAna.
 That doesn't disqualify me from pointing out lies and fraud.

+## bhAgavatApachAra

+> It is said to be a sin to find faults in Bhagavatas let alone Srivaishnavas.
+Whether intentional or not, this kind of content risks becoming bhagavata apacharam.  - @prathamkare694

+You're wrong - vedAnta deshika, manavALa mAmuni, mahAparakAla-yati, all pointed out flaws in the arguments of others.

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>